 Call for Proposals

 The Northeastern University Library’s Digital Scholarship Group (DSG) invites Northeastern faculty and staff to submit project proposals for new research projects using the CERES Exhibit Toolkit.
 We also welcome proposals for using CERES in classroom assignments.
-The deadline for proposals is April 19, 2019 for projects beginning in the fall of 2019.
+The deadline for proposals is May 15, 2019 for projects or classes beginning in the fall of 2019.

 CERES enables the creation of complex scholarly narratives and exhibits through websites that dynamically integrate images, text, video, and other digital materials into a range of page layouts and possibilities for contextualization, while keeping those base digital materials preserved in a long-lasting archive.
 Visit our projects page for a full list of sites and exhibits that have been built using CERES.

 CERES is designed to be easy to use, and our goal is to empower you and members of your project to be self-sufficient.
 Accepted projects receive in-depth consultation and training, but we also expect project teams to provide labor for things like digitizing items or creating content for the website. art of the proposal process will be discussing with you ways to find sources of labor, so please don’t let a current lack of labor be a barrier to application.
 If you already have work study or interns, that is a bonus.

 CERES supports many different features and activities, including:

 - • Preservation and publication of long-term digital collections of primary source materials like documents, videos, letters, or interviews, such as the Holocaust Awareness Committee at Northeastern University or the Lower Roxbury Black History Project